Vallejo Tree Accident Lawyer

 - A falling tree can land on a motor vehicle, causing fatalities or severe injuries to the occupants inside.

 A Vallejo tree accident attorney can help you obtain the compensation you deserve following an injury or because you lost a loved one.
-However, the statute of limitations for filing a claim against a private citizen or company is different from those filed against a government entity.
+However, the statute of limitations for filing a claim against a private citizen or company differs from those filed against a government entity.
 You have two years to file against a private citizen or other entity.